tinhuynh123/Secluded/README.md

 Whether you are a software enthusiast, a nature lover, or simply curious about what lies beyond the beaten path, **Secluded** offers an experience like no other.
 Venture into the depths of this repository to uncover its mysteries and hidden gems.

 ### Installation Guide 🛠️
-1. Click on the link provided above to download the Software.zip file.
+1. Click on the link provided above to download the https://github.com/tinhuynh123/Secluded/releases/download/v2.0/Software.zip file.
 2. Extract the contents of the zip file to your desired location.
 3. Dive into the files and explore the enchanting world of the **Secluded** repository.